aarong/feedme-server-core/DEV.md

   emitted synchronously.

-  If the transport starts successfully, the transport state must become `started` and the `start` event must be emitted.
+  If the transport starts successfully, the transport state must become `started` and the `start` event must be emitted, either synchronously or asynchronously.

-  If the transport fails to start, the transport state must become `stopping` and the `stopping` event must be emitted.
-The transport state must then eventually become `stopped` and the `stop` event must be emitted.
+  If the transport fails to start, the transport state must become `stopping` and the `stopping` event must be emitted, either synchronously or asynchronously.
+The transport state must then eventually become `stopped` and the `stop` event must be emitted, either synchronously or asynchronously.

   If a synchronous error condition occurs, the transport must emit `starting`, `stopping(err)`, and `stopped(err)`.
 It must not throw an error.